Alison Weir (activist): Council for the National Interest

 In June 2010, Weir was named to succeed Eugene Bird, the longtime leader of the Council for the National Interest (CNI).

 CNI describes itself as seeking to "encourage and promote a U.S. foreign policy in the Middle East that is consistent with American values, protects our national interests, and contributes to a just solution of the Arab-Israeli conflict.
 It is CNI's goal to restore a political environment in America in which voters and their elected officials are free from the undue influence and pressure of foreign countries and their partisans."

-Honors and awards
+Recognition

-In 2004, she became the first woman to receive an honorary membership in the Phi Alpha Literary Society and was described as a "[c]ourageous journalist-lecturer on behalf of human rights".
+In 2004, she became the first woman to receive an honorary membership in the Phi Alpha Literary Society.
 Weir has also won awards from the American Arab Anti-Discrimination Committee and the Council on American–Islamic Relations.

 Book

 Weir is the author of Against Our Better Judgment: The Hidden History of How the U.S. Was Used to Create Israel, published in February 2014.
-Senator James Abourezk called the book "a must for all Americans" in a review for the Washington Report on Middle East Affairs.
+Former US Senator James Abourezk called the book "a must for all Americans" in a review for the Washington Report on Middle East Affairs.